TimMouskhelichvili/personal/public/static/markdown/blog/typescript-typeof/en.md

 };
 ```

-In that example, we create a type based on the `person` variable, that we can later use to match other variables.
+In that example, we create a type based on the structure of the `person` variable, that we can later use to match other variables.

+> P.S.
+You can only use the `typeof` on variable names or their properties.

 ## How to get the type from array elements?

-In TypeScript, you can transform elements from an array into a type using the `const` keyword.
+In TypeScript, you can transform elements from an array into a union type using the `const` keyword.

 ```typescript
 const animals = [ 'dog', 'cat', 'elephant' ] as const;